Everyone knows that in English, third-person singular pronouns are “he,” “she,” “one” and “it.”

 The “rule” that “they” can’t be used in the singular is deeply rooted in people’s minds.
 So are editors, linguists and style guides saying anything about it?
 Yes, they are, and they’re certainly saying a lot.

-It’s been a hot topic among language professionals for a few years, and it really peaked in 2017.
-Here are three of the most significant announcements.
+It’s been a hot topic among language professionals for some time, and it really peaked in recent years.
+Here are some of the most significant announcements.

-- The American Dialect Society declared the singular “they” its Word of the Year in 2015
+- The American Dialect Society declared the singular “they” its Word of the Year in 2015; in 2020, they deemed it to be the Word of the Decade for 2010 to 2019

-- As of May 2017, the Associated Press allows “they” as a singular pronoun when a writer is referring to people who don’t use gendered pronouns
+- The Associated Press allows “they” as a singular pronoun when a writer is referring to people who don’t use gendered pronouns

-- The new edition of the Chicago Manual of Style will also allow it in some cases
+- The 17th edition of the Chicago Manual of Style allows it in some cases

 - “They” as a substitute for the generic “he”: recommends avoiding it